- tibetan mastiff

 One of the world’s most famous and beloved breeds, the Saint Bernard is remarkably powerful, yet patient and kind (especially with children).
 As early as 1050, hospice monks utilized these genial giants to locate and rescue travelers buried by drifts and avalanches in snowy passes in the Alps.
 During the following centuries, these charming dogs were used in valley farms and Alpine dairies to guard, herd, and draft.

 Known for its sweet smile, the Samoyed is powerful and tireless.
-Originally developed for the Samoyede people who migrated to Siberia, Sammies were able to endure temperatures of minus-60 degrees.
-They also became extremely skilled at herding and hauling, able to sledge one-and-one-half times their own weight.
+Originally developed for the Samoyede people who migrated to Siberia, Sammies were able to endure intensely cold temperatures.
+They also became extremely skilled at herding and hauling, able to haul one-and-one-half times their own weight.